1 Line Minimum Order

 The jackpot is limited, but it still starts at a highly impressive €10 million euros and doesn’t take long to reach its cap.
 This is also thanks to the exciting playing format – to win the top prize need to match correctly the 5 main numbers from 1 to 50 along with the 2 special “Euro balls” from 1 to 10.

-The pay-out structure is equally generous with multiple categories – the only “drawback” one could be unhappy with is that there is only one EuroJackpot draw per week on Friday.
+The payout structure is equally generous with multiple categories – the only “drawback” one could be unhappy with is that there is only one draw per week on Friday.
 This, however, leaves you more than enough time to do your research, choose your numbers and create a playing strategy.

-Head over to our EuroJackpot Results section and find out all the past and latest winning combinations – see how close you were to winning with your favorite numbers!
-Also, you will have access to the Results History Chart at any time.
+Head over to EuroJackpot results section and find out all the past and latest winning combinations – see how close you were to winning with your favorite numbers!
+Also, you will have access to the results history chart tool at any time.

-The idea behind EuroJackpot is simple and emerged around 2006 – the game had to compete with the other huge European lottery, the EuroMillions, which was gaining great popularity.
+The idea behind this game is simple and emerged around 2006 – it had to compete with other huge European lottery – EuroMillions, which was gaining great popularity.
 It took some years before EuroJackpot was organized, but it was all set in 2011 and the first draw took place in Helsinki on March 23th, 2012.
 It wasn’t however until October 2015, when all of the 17 participating countries joined.

 While similar in numbers of ways to EuroMillions, EuroJackpot has its own characteristics – its top prize isn’t as big, but the winning odds are better, so jackpots and huge prizes are won more often.
 There was one notable transformation in October 2014, when the number of special numbers – the “Euro numbers” increased from 8 to 10.
 This decreased the odds for a jackpot win but proved successful as lower prize categories started generating bigger amounts.

-The biggest similarity between two of Europe’s biggest lottos is that in both EuroJackpot and EuroMillions, players need to choose 5 main numbers from 1 to 50, along with 2 special balls to secure the jackpot.
+The biggest similarity between two of Europe’s biggest lottos is that in both, players need to choose 5 main numbers from 1 to 50, along with 2 special balls to secure the jackpot.
 In EuroJackpot, however, the bonus numbers are from 1 to 10, while its competitor employs a more complex format with 12 balls to choose from.